-Within the JP on Nutrition and Food Security, UN agencies are working together under the coordinating role of FAO as the Lead Coordinating Agency.
-A PMU has been set up at Department of Maternal and Child Health, Ministry of Health.
+Within the Joint Programme on Nutrition and Food Security, UN agencies are working together under the coordinating role of FAO as the Lead Coordinating Agency.
+A PMU has been set up at the Department of Maternal and Child Health, Ministry of Health and has been well functioning since; however, there is still some gap in communication between PMU and the three UN agencies.